Deepak10Yadav/Deepak10Yadav/README.md

 - 👋 Hi, I’m @Deepak10Yadav
 - 👀 I’m interested in Football⚽
 - 🌱 I’m currently learning PYTHON
-- 📫 How to reach me details are given in bio
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: If you work 40 hours a week up until 65 years, you will work just over 90,000 hours in your lifetime